Dimensions of projections of sets on Riemannian surfaces of constant curvature: Introduction

 \section{Introduction}

 Since orthogonal projections are Lipschitz maps, they decrease the Hausdorff dimension of sets.
 For example, if we take a set $A \subset \R^2$ with $\dim A \leq 1$ then $\dim \Pi_{\theta} (A) \leq \dim A$ for all angles $\theta \in [0,\pi )$ where $\Pi_{\theta}: \R^2 \to L_{\theta}$ is the orthogonal projection onto the line through the origin in $\R^2$ which makes an $\theta$ with the $x$-axis.
 Marstrand \cite{Marstrand1954} and later Kaufman \cite{Kaufman1968} proved that that there is a {\it generic lower bound} on the dimension distortion, namely that the equality $\dim \Pi_{\theta} (A) = \dim A$ holds for almost every $\theta \in [0,\pi)$.
 An improvement of these result estimating the size of exceptional sets is due to Falconer \cite{Falconer1982}.
-For higher dimensional generalization and a unified exposition of this type of results we refer to the book \cite{Mattila1995} and the expository article \cite{Mattila2004} of Mattila.
+For higher dimensional generalization and a unified exposition of this type of results we refer to the books \cite{Mattila1995}, \cite{Mattila2015}, as well as to the expository articles \cite{FFJ2015} and \cite{Mattila2004}.

 It is a purpose of general interest to extend the above results to various settings of non-Euclidean geometries.
 In this sense we mention the recent works \cite{BDCFMT2013, BFMT2012, Hovila2014} for the treatment of these questions in the setting of the Heisenberg groups.
 Due to the complicated sub-Riemannian geometry of the Heisenberg group the above mentioned results are much weaker and much less complete than their Euclidean counterparts.
 It is expected that better results could be obtained in the setting of Riemannian manifolds.
 Various questions of geometric measure theory have been already been addressed in the setting of Riemannian manifolds.
-This includes the work of Brothers \cite{Brothers1966, Brothers1969}Ê in connection to Besicovitch-Federer type characterization of purely unrectifiable sets in terms of projections in the setting of homogenous spaces and also the more recent work of Hovila, J\"arvenp\"a\"a, J\"arvenp\"a\"a and Ledrappiar \cite{HJJL2012, HJJL2} on two dimensional Riemann surfaces.
+This includes the work of Brothers \cite{Brothers1966, Brothers1969}Ê in connection to Besicovitch-Federer type characterization of purely unrectifiable sets in terms of projections in the setting of homogenous spaces and also the more recent work of Hovila, J\"arvenp\"a\"a, J\"arvenp\"a\"a and Ledrappiar \cite{HJJL2012, HJJL2} on two-dimensional Riemann surfaces.
 To our knowledge no Marstrand type result is yet available in the setting of curved geometries.
 The purpose of this note is a first step in this direction.

 Our main result shows that on simply connected two-dimensional Riemannian manifolds of constant curvature, the same projection theorems hold as in the planar case.
 To formulate our main result we consider $M_K$ to be a two-dimensional simply connected Riemannian manifold with constant curvature $K$ and $p\in M_K$ be a fixed point.
 If $K\leq 0$ then the orthogonal projections $\Pi_{\theta}$ onto geodesic lines $L_{\theta}$ emanating from $p$ are well defined in the whole space $M_K$.
 Here $L_{\theta}$ is the geodesic line in direction $\theta$ i.e. the image of the line $l_{\theta}\subset \R^2$ under the exponential map at $p$.
 If $K>0$ then the orthogonal projection $\Pi_{\theta}$ as above is only defined on compact sets $\Omega \subseteq B(p, \frac{\pi}{2\sqrt{K}})$.
 The main result of this note is formulated as follows: